SamirIngley/Desktop-Profiles/README.md

 0. Install go and configure your GOPATH - here are some quick [instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5) and here are some detailed [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go)

 1. Download / clone this repo.
 Then 'cd' into it.

+Note: Make sure you place the folder where you want it to be for easy access.
+If you move it after the next step, delete the .env and appDir.txt files and re run the command so it can recalibrate.

 2. Run `go run desk.go` -> this will walk you through creating your app directory file

 3. You're ready to roll!

-Checkout the commands and walk through the example below
+Do the "Install as an executable" for a *super* convenient command, try out all the commands below for modifying and creating profiles, and checkout the example too

 - For a list of the available flags, type `go run desk.go -help`
-- If you move the location of your folder for easier access, delete the .env file and run the program (you will be asked to re create the appDir as well)
+- If you move the location of your folder for easier access, delete the .env and appDir.txt files and re run the program `go run desk.go`.
+You will still have access your profiles.
-- If you download new apps, or want to modify, add, or delete the Application folder paths, delete the appDir and run the program
+- If you download new apps, or want to modify, add, or delete the Application folder paths, also delete the .env and appDir.txt and re run the program `go run desk.go`.
+You will still have your profiles.

-## :earth_africa: Install as an Executable for simplicity:
+## :earth_africa: Install as an Executable:
-Unfortunately this currently does not give you global functionality - I am working on making the profiles accessible from anywhere.
-However the command to access the app does get shortened to just `desk` instead of `go run main.go` :) but you can only use it locally (inside the directory) so before you run this .
+This makes command to access the app shortened to just `desk` instead of `go run desk.go` :) but you can only use it locally (inside the directory) - I haven't been able to configure it for `go install` ... yet

 NOTE: you can do this before or after you've setup the app with `go run desk.go`.
-If you plan on moving this folder to a more convenient spot, delete the .env file.
+If you plan on moving this folder to a more convenient spot, delete the .env and appDir.txt file

 0. If you don't have go installed and a GOPATH, here are some quick [instructions](https://medium.com/@jimkang/install-go-on-mac-with-homebrew-5fa421fc55f5) and here are some detailed [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go)

 1. Once you download this repo, cd into it and type `go build`.
 This will create a binary file called desk.

-2. Go to these [instructions](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-go), and in that link go through step 5 to make sure your GOPATH in the ~/.bash_profile is created properly.
-Don't forget to update the file for changes to take place `. ~/.bash_profile` or if you're using zsh as well, create `nano ~/.zshrc` and do the same thing you did for the bash_profile, and update this one too.
-Verify your path contains the path by making sure `echo $HOME` followed by /go/bin is inside your `echo $PATH`

-3. Make sure you're directly inside this DesktopProfiles directory you downloaded.
-Now we add the executable to your bin file with the command `go install`

-4. You should have access to this executable globally - instead of typing `go run main.go` before all your commands, just type `desk` instead!
+2. Instead of typing `go run main.go` before all your commands, just type `desk` instead!

 ## :mega: Commands: